oracle-livelabs/database-maa/zdm-physical-online-with-backup/source-db-provision/source-db-provision.md

 ## Task 1 : Create Virtual Cloud Network

-   In this task we will create a new Virtual Cloud Network which will be used to host source database compute , target database system and ZDM service host.
+   In this task you will create a new Virtual Cloud Network which will be used to host source database compute , target database system and ZDM service host.

 1. Login to your Oracle Cloud Console.